Please always make flexible travel and accommodation arrangements.

 Airport assistance

-Strasbourg airport offers Strasbourg airport offers assistance to passengers with reduced mobility.
+Strasbourg-Entzheim Airport offers assistance to passengers with reduced mobility.

-- from Karlsruhe Baden Airpark 50 minutes
+• from Karlsruhe Baden Airpark: 50 minutes

 Upon request, adequate transport to the EYE will be available for persons with disabilities.
 This option will be available for arrivals and departures from Strasbourg as well as for local transport during the event.